archmangler/mastering-agentic-app-development/README.md

 * Look in src.
 You're a smart guy, figure it out.

-I'll create a comprehensive markdown file that documents the codebase.
-I'll structure it to be clear, navigable, and educational.

 # Agentic AI Application Development Tutorial

 This repository serves as a practical guide for learning how to develop Agentic AI applications.
 It provides a progressive learning path through two implementations, demonstrating the evolution from basic concepts to production-ready patterns.